How to get the most out of your notebook battery in Windows 7

 Windows 7 does an excellent job of improving battery time and efficiency.
 But here’s a little tip to get that extra bit out of the battery of your notebook or netbook.

 1. Go to Power Options by typing it in the start menu search field or via the control panel.
-It’s also accessible using the system tray Power Options Jump List.image
+It’s also accessible using the system tray Power Options Jump List.How to get the most out of your notebook battery in Windows 7

 1. Scroll down to Processor Power Management, and open its settings.
-Chose Minimum processor state and change its On Battery value to as low as you want.
-Keeping it at 0% will give you the best battery time, although at the loss of performance, where as a higher value will give your lower battery time and better performance.
+Choose Minimum processor state and change its On Battery value to as low as you want.
+Keeping it at 0% will give you the best battery time, although at the loss of performance, whereas a higher value will give your lower battery time and better performance.

 2. Use the same settings in the Maximum processor state On battery field to make sure that the processor runs at the same speed and doesn’t increase it when more power is needed.